People's Militia (Ethiopia): Ogaden War

 During the Ogaden War, the government dispatched the militia to Eritrea with the mission of repelling the "invading Arab infidel."
 In the spring of 1977, Derg Chairman Mengistu Haile Mariam reconstituted the People's Militia as the "Red Army", authorizing its expansion and rearmament with modern weapons provided by the Soviet Union, such as AK-47 rifles and rocket-propelled grenade launchers.
 He also established a twelve-week basic training at camps in five cities, including Shashemene, Awash, and Fiche.
 It was then re-deployed to the Ogaden to serve with the regular army.
-Over the course of the war, the People's Militia suffered heavy losses against the Somali National Army.
+Over the course of the war, the People's Militia won several battles against the Somali National Army.